mugoweb/mugo_view_extras/README.md

                                                             'set_default', true()
                                                           ) )}

-This is usefull if you have template not in context of a node_id and you use another template in the same request which sets the default view_extra array.
+This is useful if you have template not in context of a node_id and you use another template in the same request which sets the default view_extra array.